 The director of the unaired pilot, Bruce Seth Green (of Buffy and Angel fame), said in 1999: “The jarring modification came when our producer, Les Sheldon, came onto the set and told everyone we were shutting down for a week or two.
 We were in the middle of our first episode.
 The next day, it was announced that Milano was going to be taking on Rom’s role.
 Sadly, I found out that I would not be involved in the reshooting of the pilot or in the directing of any of the subsequent episodes.
 Our first episode was able to be salvaged for the fuller version.”

+The world would never come to know about Lou Thornton even though she was cast as Samantha Jones in Sex and the City.
+Kim Cattrall accepted the offer and the rest is history.
 In a 2012 documentary titled I Am Bruce Lee, the topic came up about the titular subject being fleeced of the chance to star in a TV series (The Warrior) that he envisioned which eventually became a starring vehicle for a Caucasian.
 Ironically, the title was changed to be more Oriental.
 In the segment, Mickey Rourke offered his blunt opinion: “The better guy doesn’t always get the job in the movie business, you know.
 That’s because there’s a lot of politics involved.”